Please note: AABB reserves the right to make updates to this program.

 Peter Schubert, MSc, PhD, Clinical Associate Professor, Department of Pathology and Laboratory Medicine, University of British Columbia; Research Associate, Canadian Blood Services, Vancouver, British Columbia, Canada;

-Pampee Young, MD, PhD, Chief Medical Officer, Biomedical Services, American Red Cross, Brentwood, TN
+Pampee Young, MD, PhD, Chief Medical Officer, Biomedical Services, American Red Cross, Washington, DC

 After participating in this educational activity, participants should be able to:

-- Describe how LR WB will be used in the U.S. and its intended use in Canada.
+- Describe how leukoreduced whole blood (LR WB) will be used in the U.S. and its intended use in Canada.